thisisshwetadubey/Twitter/README.md

-This is the Twitter backend application
+This is the Twitter backend application.
-This project is clone of twitter
+This project is clone of twitter.
+Group project